amirziai/learning/algorithms/cs161-cheat-sheet.md

 	- a=b^d   => O(n^d * logn)
 	- a < b^d => O(n^d)
 	- a > b^d => O(n^log_b(a))
+- Top-heavy: lots of work towards the top, not very deep

 ### Linear-time selection
 - Comparison-based